Looking for your dream home?

 8. Insurance, electricity & water

 The most important thing is the "assurance d'habitation" insurance, which you should take out on the day of handover.
-Electricity (e.g., EDF) and water (e.g., SUEZ) can be registered online.
+Electricity (e.g., EDF) and water (e.g., SUEZ) can be registered online, but often require a French phone number (e.g., an eSIM from SOSH).

 9. Inspection & Meter Readings